Sentiment Analysis Report

 Diskarte /dis·kar·te/

-Resourcefulness, street-smarts, creative problem-solving in constrained circumstances.
-Pro-WFH workers use it to describe smart career management ("diskarte lang yan").
+Resourcefulness, street-smarts, creative problem-solving.
+Pro-WFH workers use it to describe smart career management.
 Critics use it pejoratively: "diskarte ng tamad" — resourcefulness of the lazy.
-The overemployment trend sits squarely in diskarte territory, which is why Filipino discourse is more culturally ambivalent than Western forums.

 Crab Mentality utak talangka